JBZoo/CSV-Blueprint/README.md

   it.
   The dependence is linear and strongly depends on the speed of your hardware (CPU, SSD).
 * **Number of rules used** - Obviously, the more of them there are for one column, the more iterations you will have to make.
 Also remember that they do not depend on each other.
+I.e. execution of one rule will not optimize or slow down another rule in any way.
+In fact, it will be just summing up time and memory resources.
 * Some validation rules are very time or memory intensive.
 For the most part you won't notice this, but there are some that are dramatically slow.
 For example, `interquartile_mean` processes about 4k lines per second, while the rest of the rules are about 0.3-1 million lines per second.